-We hope to make The Progeny Adventure Group LLC website and those operating websites under it the most accessible it can be for our Visiting parents with disabilities!
+We hope to make The Progeny Adventure Group LLC website and those operating websites under it the most accessible it can be for our visiting parents with disabilities!
 Our desires are to be completely compliant with the most modern guidelines and standards.
-Below is our current understanding of how we are going to comply with each of the standard guideline and law.
+Below is our current understanding of how we are going to comply with each standard guideline and law.
 We don't go through the trouble of compliance just to keep out of court, we believe our content is so vital to today's parent that we want all obstacles removed.
 All parents should be able to get our content including those who are disabled and those who speak other languages!

 Here is a note from our founder Michael:

 I must make a few concessions here that I am not a professional in ADA compliance and to be honest, I don't even know a person in my circle of friends who is disabled in this way.
 I went about my data structure presuming a screen reader and contrast for those with weaker eyes.
 I understand very little about color blindness, but I have tried to make sure our colors don't conflict with those who are red weak or green weak.
 Where I was able, I included videos with closed captioning to give an added amount of detail to those who can hear and read or those who have difficulties with reading.
 I want everyone to know that I care very much about the parenting community, and I am trying the best I can with the funds I have to make the websites we build accessible sites for all people who are disabled!
 The above profile photo is from the Abigail's Plan Bulls and Barrels Rodeo Show that funds the Abigail's Plan nonprofit for those with disabilities.
 Working with them and having a child with autism has acquainted me with the disability communities.
 We hope to extend our aid to those with disabilities that would cause people to have trouble with online websites like ours so we want to remove any obstacles we can for anyone who would want to know more about our area.